 I had no idea what suddenly happened.
 She was fine so far and gave us no trouble anywhere.
 There was no help nearby and the nearest mechanic was 15 kilometers away in Pahalgam.

 I said a prayer in my heart and turned the key again.
 This time, the engine roared back to life and I sighed a breath of relief.
 I really had no idea what happened.

 Was it because of the sun and the fact that the car was too hot?
 Was it the AC because it was turned on ever since we entered Pahalgam?
 Or was it something else?

 Nonetheless, hoping that we will not face the problem again, we exited the parking area, came back to the main road, and started driving towards Chandanwari.
 Please click on the link above to continue reading the next part of the travelogue.

 I hope the travelogue, pictures, and information above on traveling from Pahalgam to Betaab Valley were of help.
-If you have any questions, please feel free to ask in the comments section below.
-You can also follow me on Instagram and I will be happy to answer.
-You can also consider subscribing to my YouTube channel and ask a question there.
+If you have any questions, you can contact me on Instagram and I will be happy to answer.
+You can also consider subscribing to my YouTube channel and asking a question there.